-See back page of this catalog for a map of the campus.
+\See back page of this catalog for a map of the campus.

-Administration Building (1), a two-story structure located on the southwest side of campus, houses the administrative offices of the Chancellor and Vice Chancellors for Academic Affairs, Business Affairs, and Development.
+Administration Building (1\), a two-story structure located on the southwest side of campus, houses the administrative offices of the Chancellor and Vice Chancellors for Academic Affairs, Business Affairs, and Development.
 Other administrative offices include: Accounting Services, Admissions and Records, Alumni Association, Counseling Services, the Dean of Students, Financial Aid, Human Resource Management, Information Technology, Institutional Research, LSUS Foundation, LSUS Police, Purchasing, Sponsored Research, and Student Advocacy and Accountability.

-William H. Bronson Hall (7), a four-story building containing classrooms, faculty offices, administrative offices for the College of Arts and Sciences and various departments, seminar rooms, language laboratories, and other special-use rooms.
+William H. Bronson Hall (7\), a four-story building containing classrooms, faculty offices, administrative offices for the College of Arts and Sciences and various departments, seminar rooms, language laboratories, and other special-use rooms.

-Business Administration & Education Building (6), houses classrooms for the College of Business, Education, and Human Development as well as faculty and administrative offices.
+Business Administration & Education Building (6\), houses classrooms for the College of Business, the College of Education and Human Development, as well as faculty and administrative offices.
 This three-story facility also houses a curriculum resource center and laboratories for the Departments of Accounting and Psychology, an Educational Technology laboratory, and university computer classes.

-Community Outreach Facility (16) includes the broadcast studios (renovated in 2011) and administrative offices for the regional Red River Radio public radio network serving 2.5 million people in northwest and central Louisiana, East Texas, and South Arkansas.
-The stations include KDAQ Shreveport, KLSA Alexandria, KBSA El Dorado, and
+Community Outreach Facility (16\) includes the broadcast studios (renovated in 2011) and administrative offices for the regional Red River Radio public radio network serving 2.5 million people in northwest and central Louisiana, East Texas, and South Arkansas.
+The stations include KDAQ Shreveport, KLSA Alexandria, KBSA El Dorado, KLDN Lufkin, and KTYK Overton with an additional transmitter at Grambling.